Leading the way

 In 2012, Dan became a franchisee of TITLE Boxing Club in Indianapolis.
 After successfully growing his business, he made the decision to sell his company and in 2014, accepted the position of Director of Store Operations for TITLE Boxing Club.
 After the formation of Franworth, Dan accepted the position as the Director of Business Intelligence, where he performed the analytics for multiple brands.
-Dan served in a leadership role in onboarding the Spavia Day Spa business and now serves as the Divisional VP for The Lash Lounge.
+Dan served in a leadership role in onboarding and now serves as the Divisional VP for The Lash Lounge.

 A seasoned retail executive with 30+ years of experience for multiple corporate and franchise brands, Dan’s career began with the Kroger Company where he became a store manager at the age of 22.
 Dan was a pioneer who opened and managed multiple warehouse store locations throughout northern Ohio and Pennsylvania.
 His experience lies with Superstores, Warehouses, and Convenient Stores.

 Later at Toys R Us, Dan played an instrumental role in growing the brand into a $10 billion company, doing so by overseeing all aspects of operations, which included spearheading the ‘Simplification’ process, Labor Planning Department, Communications Department, Store Projects Department and later became responsible for all store operations.